Google Slides has various tools to help a budding graphic designer use three principles of design:

 - The final product is aligned.

 When objects such as images, shapes, Word Art, and text are placed on a Slide without structure, the result is a jumbled mess.
 This is where the Arrange menu comes in handy.
 Equal distribution creates symmetrical balance and a professional look.
+Center on page Horizontally or Vertically is awesome!

 - Select a minimum of 3 objects.